 However, members can only have one VA Loan at a time.
 They may be permitted to use the VA Loan more than once, provided they have paid off their previous VA Loan or otherwise satisfied the terms of the loan.

-The VA has some initial criteria that prospective borrowers must meet in order to continue with the process.
-At this time, those considering a VA loan must be:
+The VA has some initial criteria that prospective borrowers must meet to continue with the process.
+At this time, there are two major qualifying factors for military members or veterans: